Same-sex marriage in Hidalgo: Legislative action

 As Mexico City and Coahuila had recently legalized civil unions, a similar measure was proposed in Hidalgo in July 2007.
 However, it stalled in the Congress of Hidalgo as well as in successive legislative sessions.
 In October 2013, Congress indicated that there was not sufficient "maturity" in society to accept same-sex marriage and that it would instead consider a bill to recognize same-sex cohabitation, but eventually no such partnership bill was approved by Congress.

 The July 2018 general elections resulted in the National Regeneration Movement (MORENA), which supports the legalization of same-sex marriage, winning the majority of legislative seats in Congress.
 In October 2018, a same-sex marriage bill was introduced to Congress by Deputy Areli Miranda Ayala from the Party of the Democratic Revolution (PRD).
 It was approved on 14 May 2019 in a vote of 18–2 with 8 abstentions.
 Governor Omar Fayad signed the bill into law on 24 May.
 It was published in the official state journal on 10 June and took effect the following day.
 The law ensures that married same-sex couples enjoy the same rights, benefits and responsibilities as married opposite-sex couples, including tax benefits, immigration rights, property rights, inheritance, and adoption rights, among others.
 The first same-sex couple to marry in Hidalgo under the new law were two women in Tulancingo on 17 June 2019.
-Article 8 of the Family Code now reads as follows: Marriage is a social and permanent institution through which a legal union is established between two people who, with equal rights and obligations, seek mutual respect, equality, and assistance.
-It gives rise to the creation and stability of a family, as well as the fulfillment of a full and responsible community life.
+Article 8 of the Family Code now reads as follows: Marriage is a social and permanent institution through which a legal union is established between two people who, with equal rights and obligations, seek mutual respect, equality, and support.
+It gives rise to the creation and stability of a family, as well as the fulfillment of a full and responsible shared life.
 (Note: El matrimonio es una institución social y permanente, por la cual se establece la unión jurídica entre dos personas, que, con igualdad de derechos y obligaciones, procuran respeto, igualdad y ayuda mutua, originan el nacimiento y estabilidad de una familia, así como la realización de una comunidad de vida plena y responsable.)